Case Overview

 Ozempic overview

 Ozempic (generic name semaglutide) is part of a class of medications known as GLP-1 agonists.
 These medications can help lower blood sugar and promote weight loss.
-Ozempic is approved in the U.S. to treat adults with Type 2 diabetes, but it is not approved for weight loss.
+Ozempic is approved in the U.S. to treat adults with type 2 diabetes, but it is not approved for weight loss.

 However, Novo Nordisk (the company that makes Ozempic) promotes weight loss as a benefit in its advertising campaigns.
 The huge demand created by extensive marketing led to widespread off-label use of Ozempic for weight loss.